sh4ka/rustquant/src/content/blog/phase-1-foundations-of-hft-with-rust.md

 ---
-title: "Phase 1 - Foundations of High-Frequency Trading with Rust"
+title: "Phase 1 - Foundations of high-frequency trading with Rust"
 description: "In this first phase of our journey into building a professional HFT framework in Rust, we focus on deepening our understanding of trading systems, setting realistic goals, and establishing strong technical foundations."
 pubDate: "Jul 28 2025"
 mindmapBranch: "Foundations"